n43e120/MouseMacro/README.md

 # Mouse Macro
-Versatile, configurable, easy reprogrammable macro application for both mouse and keyboard. it can

-* simulate repetitively mouse clicks particular useful for MMORPG game (like WoW, ARK and ATLAS). release your chore of endlessly clicks to attack.
+a mouse and keyboard action automation desktop app which simulates mouse clicks.
+It can release your hand and finger from endlessly clicking.
+Some useful occasions e.g.

+* RPG game character attacks.

-* simulate to compensate firearm recoil in FPS game Squad, so your gunfire is easy, stable and accurate.
+* FPS quick firing. also it can simulate to compensate recoil

-* and other mods.
+* panic buying train ticket/biding on websites

+Configurable and modular architecture can be reprogram to any requirement and occasion.

-## Screenshoot
+## Screenshot

 ![fig 1](screenshoot.PNG)